 We performed a comparison between Aruba Instant On Switches and NETGEAR Switches based on real PeerSpot user reviews.

-Find out in this report how the two LAN Switching solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."It is a very stable solution."
+Find out in this report how the two LAN Switching solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."It is quite easy to maintain from the software point of view."

 "The solution is plug-and-play and auto-configured."